simp37/Leaflet_Latlng_to_Country/README.md

 # Leaflet_Latlng_to_Country

-Highlight geojson on mouse hover and know if a point is inside a polygon
+- Let you know if a point is inside a polygon using pip-leaflet
+- GeoJSON features will highlights on mouse hover.

+Demo :

 ![](retrieve_country.gif)